avandenbussche/tor-containernet/README.md

 * `make openwrt-build-ipk OPENWRT_ARCH=<openwrt-arch> OPENWRT_SDK=<openwrt-sdk-image>`
   * Builds and packages the version of the `torsh-openwrt-pkg` submodule located in the root of the repository
   * Note that the binaries must be pre-compiled as OpenWrt devices cannot currently compile Rust locally
+* `make openwrt-build-package-index`
+  * Builds the `Packages.gz` and `Packages.sig` required for an OpenWrt package repository, including all locally built `.ipk`s, using the host's architecture for the Docker container.
 * `make openwrt-launch-test-image`
   * Launches a Docker container containing an OpenWrt rootfs
   * Commands to install and test the package must be entered manually for now (see below)